Aliases for CSF2 Gene

 External Ids for CSF2 Gene

 The protein encoded by this gene is a cytokine that controls the production, differentiation, and function of granulocytes and macrophages.
 The active form of the protein is found extracellularly as a homodimer.
 This gene has been localized to a cluster of related genes at chromosome region 5q31, which is known to be associated with interstitial deletions in the 5q- syndrome and acute myelogenous leukemia.
-Other genes in the cluster include those encoding interleukins 4, 5, and 13. [provided by RefSeq, Jul 2008]
+Other genes in the cluster include those encoding interleukins 4, 5, and 13.
+This gene plays a role in promoting tissue inflammation.
+Elevated levels of cytokines, including the one produced by this gene, have been detected in SARS-CoV-2 infected patients that develop acute respiratory distress syndrome.
+Mice deficient in this gene or its receptor develop pulmonary alveolar proteinosis. [provided by RefSeq, Aug 2020]

 GeneCards Summary for CSF2 Gene

-CSF2 (Colony Stimulating Factor 2 (Granulocyte-Macrophage)) is a Protein Coding gene.
-Diseases associated with CSF2 include ecthyma and leukemoid reaction.
-Among its related pathways are Akt Signaling and Akt Signaling.
-GO annotations related to this gene include cytokine activity and granulocyte macrophage colony-stimulating factor receptor binding.
+CSF2 (Colony Stimulating Factor 2) is a Protein Coding gene.
+Diseases associated with CSF2 include Pulmonary Alveolar Proteinosis and Mucositis.
+Among its related pathways are RET signaling and Rheumatoid arthritis.
+Gene Ontology (GO) annotations related to this gene include cytokine activity and granulocyte macrophage colony-stimulating factor receptor binding.